Flavors & Fragrances (ICAP P2)

 Further studies

-The ICAP Flavors and Fragrances master's degree is designed to prepare students who complete it for direct integration into the professional world as managers.
+The ICAP Flavors and Fragrances master's degree is designed to prepare students for direct entry into the professional world as managers.

-However, students can continue their studies in the preparation of a doctorate.
+However, students can continue their studies in preparation for a doctorate.

 Read more